 How do you find a plant’s Latin name?

 If you’re looking for a very specific plant, do a quick online search of its common name to find its Latin name.
-You can also explore our native plant library, which includes the Latin names of all our featured plants.
+You can also explore our native plant profiles, which include the Latin names of all our featured plants.
 Save your favorites via a screenshot or save them to Notes.

 Every plant at a nursery or plant sale includes the Latin name on the plant tag.
 Now, whenever you’re at a nursery or plant sale, you’ve got your list to look for.
 You’ll be certain of plant identification if you use its Latin name.